Diamond Challenge FAQs

 How much time will it take to participate in the competition?

-Submissions open in the fall, and close in January.
-We have a recommended time frame of 10 weeks to come up with an idea, create your written concept, and create your slide deck.
-Once the submission round is complete, students may move on to the preliminary round, which will take place one day between February and March.
+Submissions open in the fall, and close in the winter.
+We have a recommended time frame of 10 weeks to come up with an idea, create your written concept, and create your pitch deck.
+Once the submission round is complete, students may move on to the pitching round, which will take place one day between February and March.
 If students are asked to compete in the semifinal and final rounds, students have until the summit in April to work on perfecting their pitch presentations.

 Will I automatically get a chance to pitch live or virtually?

-Not all participants will have the opportunity to pitch their ideas live in front of judges or virtually by submitting a recorded video.
-Judges will review all submission round information, and from there, participants will be notified if they qualify for the preliminary round.
+Not all participants will be invited to pitch their ideas live in front of judges or virtually by submitting a recorded video.
+Judges will review all submission round information, and from there, participants will be notified if they qualify for the pitching round.

 Why do I have to compete with teams from around the world?